zendframework/zf2-documentation/docs/languages/en/modules/zend.view.helpers.url.rst

 **Shorthand**

-Due to the fact that re-using parameters is a use-case that can happen when no route-options are set the third parameter for the URL ViewHelper will be checked against their type and when it's a boolean it will automatically assume to be the fourth parameters instead.
-See this example:
+Due to the fact that reusing parameters is a use case that can happen when no route options are set, the third argument for the URL view helper will be checked against its type; when a boolean is passed, the helper uses it to set the value of the ``$reuseMatchedParams`` flag:

 .. code-block:: php
    :lineos: